Thoughts on Ethics

 Data that can be memorized by a human is not protected.
 This allows citations and summaries of intellectual property.
 It also disallows copyrighting words or patenting trivial mechanisms.
 Human nature as a yardstick may seem highly arbitrary as a choice.
 However, the argument goes as follows: In early times, there was no notion of copyright.
 People would just copy other people’s ideas, stories, or musical tunes.
 The problem appeared when recording became available.
 Then, creative works could become so complex that people expected to be paid for it.
 We would like people to pay for books, CDs, or software.
 So, in order to draw the line where complexity begins, this essay says that anything that requires recording is worthy of protection.

-We could argue that true artists (as well and real programmers) produce their works not for profit, but for the enjoyment of it.
+We could argue that true artists (and real programmers) produce their works not for profit, but for the enjoyment of it.
 There are many free software products, e.g., which are developed by the community, and there are many artists who just give away their work for free.
 However, at the same time, many artists and software companies do not give their work away for free.
 And even if there are free alternatives, people still use the non-free works.
 For example, there are free operating systems.
-Still, 90% of consumers use Microsoft Windows.
+Still, 90% of consumers use Microsoft Windows or Mac OS.
 There is also free music by amateur artists.
 Still, people buy CDs.
 This indicates that the non-free works are worth having.
 Furthermore, if we protect intellectual property, we do not prohibit that people make their works available for free.
 Creators can still do that.